Highland Income Fund Announces the Regular Monthly Dividend

 About Highland Capital Management Fund Advisors, L.P.

-Highland Capital Management Fund Advisors, L.P. is an affiliated adviser of Highland Capital Management, L.P. (together with its affiliates "Highland"), a multibillion-dollar global alternative investment manager.
+Highland Capital Management Fund Advisors, L.P. is an adviser on the Highland Capital Management investment platform ("Highland").
 A pioneer in the leveraged loan market, the firm has evolved over 25 years, building on its credit expertise and value-based approach to expand into other asset classes.
 Today, Highland operates a diverse investment platform, serving both institutional and retail investors worldwide.
 In addition to high yield credit, Highland's investment capabilities include public equities, real estate, private equity and special situations, structured credit, and sector- and region-specific verticals built around specialized teams.
 For more information visit www.highlandfunds.com.

 Investors should consider the investment objectives, risks, charges and expenses of the Highland Income Fund carefully before investing.
 This and other information can be found in the Fund's prospectus, which may be obtained by calling 1-800-357-9167 or visiting www.highlandfunds.com.
 Please read the prospectus carefully before you invest.